Take advantage of bulk discounts of up to 20%. No code needed!

 • Feeling hungry despite sufficient calories

-You can often prevent these complaints by properly aligning your protein intake to your activities.
+You can often prevent these complaints by carefully adjusting your protein intake to your activities.

-In addition to muscle recovery, proteins also play an important role in weight management.
-They give a longer saturated feeling than carbohydrates or fats, so you are less likely to eat too much.
-The body also costs more energy to digest proteins, which contributes to the so -called thermogenic effect of food.
+Besides muscle recovery, proteins also play an important role in weight management.
+They keep you feeling full for longer than carbohydrates or fats, making you less likely to overeat.
+The body also requires more energy to digest protein, which contributes to the so-called thermogenic effect of food.

-For people who want to lose fat without losing muscle mass, it is therefore advisable to eat something more proteins during weight loss than normal.
+For people who want to lose fat without losing muscle mass, it is therefore advisable to eat slightly more protein than normal while losing weight.

 Conclusion

-Proteins are indispensable for the recovery and structure of muscles.
-After a training, your muscle tissue will be slightly damaged and proteins deliver the amino acids that your body needs to repair that damage and make your muscles return stronger.
+Protein is essential for muscle recovery and building.
+After a workout, your muscle tissue is slightly damaged, and protein provides the amino acids your body needs to repair that damage and help your muscles grow back stronger.

-A good protein intake, spread over the day and tailored to your weight and activities, not only helps you to build muscle mass, but also to prevent injuries, to repair faster and perform better.
+A good protein intake, spread throughout the day and tailored to your weight and activities, not only helps you build muscle mass, but also prevents injuries, recovers faster and performs better.

-Whether you train for muscle growth, strength, endurance or general health: sufficient proteins are a fundamental part of your recovery and success.
-Choose high -quality protein sources, eat them at the right times and give your body the building blocks it needs.
+Whether you're training for muscle growth, strength, endurance, or general health, sufficient protein is a fundamental part of your recovery and success.
+Choose high-quality protein sources, eat them at the right times, and give your body the building blocks it needs.

 Want to learn more about proteins?
 Then check out here all our articles about proteins.